• Play the sound file

 And yes, a laid-back, what-the-heck Newt Gingrich is more attractive — or at least, from the standpoint of us Newtophobes, less repulsive — than an edgy, combative Newt.
 I still think the guy's a bag of wind; and given his track record of dumping wives when their health gives out, I'm real glad not to be married to Newt right now.
 He was almost human on Wednesday, though.

-04 — Turkmenistan's election.
-Radio Derb extends our warmest congratulations to our dear friend President Gurbanguly Berdymukhamedov of Turkmenistan on his victory in the recent elections there, and his swearing-in to a new term of office last Friday.
+04 — Turkmenistan's electiont.
+Radio Derb extends our warmest congratulations to our dear friend President Gurbanguly Berdymukhammedov of Turkmenistan on his victory in the recent elections there, and his swearing-in to a new term of office last Friday.

 Quote from the Associated Press report on that latter event, quote:

-End quote.
 "Arkadag," for those listeners unfamiliar with the very expressive and mellifluous Turkmen language, means "Protector."
-The election results referred to showed 97 percent of voters favoring President Berdymukhamedov, an endearing testimony to the place our friend President Gurbanguly Berdymukhamedov holds in the hearts of his people.
+The election results referred to showed 97 percent of voters favoring President Berdymukhammedov, an endearing testimony to the place our friend President Gurbanguly Berdymukhammedov holds in the hearts of his people.

 Well, all but three percent of his people; and I am assured by my contacts in Ashgabat that those three percent are even now being tracked down and assigned to re-education camps in the Karakum Desert, where their understanding will be advanced while their health is improved by the fine clear desert air.